pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

 </p>

 ## Fetch Bert program
-Previously, we have downloaded a pretrained model.
+Previously, we have downloaded a pre-trained model.
 Since we would like to train the model for additional epochs, we need to get the tensorflow code.
 Simply run:

 ```
 git clone https://github.com/google-research/bert.git